 Anterior-Approach Hip Replacement

-Thanks to a special surgical table, the PROfx®, and the specialized skills of some area orthopedic surgeons at TOH, the facility is becoming a surgical destination for patients seeking the anterior-approach to hip replacements.
-TOH is one of the first hospitals in the state to acquire the PROfx®, a surgical table with traction-like boots that enables the surgeon to stabilize the patient's legs independently, as well as raise or lower the legs or the patient's upper body to maintain proper alignment.
-A hip can be replaced through a single incision with no detachment of muscle from the pelvis to the femur.
+Anterior-approach hip replacement is performed by specially trained orthopedic surgeons using a surgical table with traction-like boots.
+This uniquely designed table enables the surgeon to stabilize the patient's legs independently, as well as raise or lower the legs or the patient's upper body to maintain proper alignment.
+As a result, a hip joint can be replaced through a single incision with no detachment of muscle from the pelvis to the femur.
 X-rays may also be taken during surgery to ensure proper implant placement and leg length.